StephensGit/NFT-card-component/README.md

 ## Overview

 For this project, the purpose is to build the card component and build it as close to the design spec supplied.
 I wanted to practice using atomic design principles in React components with this challenge, therefore I've only created the desktop version.

+### The challenge

+The challenge is to build out this card component and get it looking as close to the design as possible.
+There is a folder called 'design' within the 'public' folder containing the images I used to replicate the design.

 ### Links